jyoti7770/netflix_project/README.md

 ```
 - to identify the top 10 countries with the highest number of content items

-### 4. find top 10 year which released higher number of movies.
+### 4.Find top 10 year which released higher number of movies.
 ```sql

 select release_year,count(*) as total_number_of_movies